amilochau/azure-templates/configuration/README.md

-# Readme - app-config
+# Readme - configuration

 ## Introduction

-`amilochau/azure-templates/app-config/template.bicep` is a Bicep template developed to manage infrastructure for an App Configuration.
+`amilochau/azure-templates/configuration/template.bicep` is a Bicep template developed to manage infrastructure for configuration running with an App Configuration.

 ---